-If you have coarse hair, it will feel rough in texture and it may feel like you have a lot of it.
-Coarse hair can be straight, e.g. Asian hair, or curly or frizzy, naturally red hair.
+Coarse hair is an often thick, volumous hair type.
+If you have coarse hair, it will probably have plenty of natural body.
+The best way to know if you have coarse hair is to feel whether it has a noticeably rough, thick texture, e.g. when you hold a strand between your fingers.
+It may also feel like you have a lot of it.
+Coarse hair can be straight, as in many Asian hair types, or curly or frizzy, as in some naturally red hair.

-The diameter of coarse hair is the largest of all textures, which makes it more prone to moisture evaporation and dry ends.
-The best products to use are those that are labelled as ‘re-moisturizing’, ‘moisturizing’ or ‘smoothing’ and those that tame frizz.
+The diameter of coarse hair is the widest of all textures, which makes it more prone to moisture evaporation and dry ends.
+To care for your coarse hair, look for products labelled ‘re-moisturizing’, ‘moisturizing’ and ‘smoothing’ and those that tame frizz.

-If you have coarse hair you may be reluctant to wash your hair more than a couple of times a week, as it can be difficult to style.
-However, frequent shampooing is recommended for all hair textures as it promotes the optimum scalp environment for hair growth and also keeps your hair in good condition!
-It is in fact water, not oil content that keeps your hair supple and moisturised.
+If you have coarse hair you may be reluctant to wash it more than a couple of times a week, since it can be difficult to style.
+However, frequent (preferably daily) shampooing is recommended for all hair textures, because it keeps your scalp clear and your hair hydrated.
+(It is in fact water, not oil, that delivers moisture and suppleness to your strands.)

 Coarse hair tends to become dry easily, so we recommend using a pre-shampoo treatment like our famed Elasticizer, once or twice a week.
 If your hair is damaged and dry from chemical processing and/or frequent heat styling, we recommend upping that to twice weekly treatments or alternating with a bond repairing treatment such as Bond Builder Restructuring Treatment.